I don't read anything until you hand in your first 20 pages at the end of the year. Ellen Sussman - Classes

 Private Classes

-NOVEL/MEMOIR IN A YEAR 2024
+NOVEL/MEMOIR IN A YEAR 2025 -- New format!

-Make 2024 the year you write your novel or memoir!
+Make 2025 the year you write your novel or memoir!

-This class, Novel/Memoir in a Year, will offer you guidance, support, craft lessons, deadlines, butt-kicking and a full critique of your novel/memoir at the end of the year.
+This class, Novel/Memoir in a Year, will offer you guidance, support, craft lessons, deadlines, butt-kicking and a critique of your first twenty pages.
 And it all takes place on zoom.

 Here's how it works: